ceph/ceph/doc/rados/operations/pools.rst

 .. describe:: {pg-num}

    The total number of placement groups for the pool.
 See :ref:`placement groups` for details on calculating a suitable number.
-The default value ``8`` is NOT suitable for most systems.
+The default value of :confval:`osd_pool_default_pg_num` is likely too small for production pools used for bulk data, including RBD and RGW data and bucket pools respectively.

   :Type: Integer
-  :Required: Yes.
+  :Required: No. Set to ``1`` if autoscaling is enabled, otherwise picks up Ceph
+         configuration value :confval:`osd_pool_default_pg_num`
-  :Default: 8
+  :Default: Value of :confval:`osd_pool_default_pg_num`

 .. describe:: {pgp-num}